hkeating27/Worksheet-Program/Spreadsheet/README.txt

 the SetContents(name, text) and the SetContents(name, formula) have the requirement of checking to see if text and formula is null, but the SetContents(name, number) does not have you check if number is null.

+Having to learn a topic like reading/writing XML mostly on our own was somewhat new since I can't remember another time where I had to spend a somewhat significant time learning how to do a large portion of the assignment, but once I did learn what I needed to learn, it was quite a rewarding experience.

 **Consulted Peers:**
 I didn't specifically ask anyone for help on this project.
 I did, however, look on Piazza and ask